yuvadm/cidr.xyz/README.md

 ## Deployment

-Deployment is automated from `master` branch via Netlify
+Deployment is automated from `master` branch via Vercel.